|Traffic Safety Unit

 This tool helps measure the "crush" of a car after it has been in a collision.
 This information can be very helpful in determining the speed a vehicle was traveling at time of impact.

-All serious car crash scenes are digitally photographed then later transferred to CD media to aid in further investigation or future court proceedings.
+All serious car crash scenes are digitally photographed then later transferred to a server to aid in further investigation or future court proceedings.

 The unit also is equipped with weight scales to enforce the weight limits on the streets of Shawnee.
 The scales are mobile and can be quickly deployed to any location in the city to check the weight of a suspected overweight truck.
 The use of the scales for enforcement helps to maintain the high quality of roads in Shawnee.